nickrusso42518/perf/README.md

 The templates are __NOT__ commented for readability in this playbook since they are not used for issuing commands to a network device.
 Rather, the template is used for transforming IOS output into a human-readable CSV file for further analysis and archival.
-Many custom filters are used:

-  * `ios_ipsla_stats`: Given IP SLA output, returns a hash of RTT metrics
-  * `ios_ipsla_csv`: Takes hash from above as input and writes a CSV string
-  * `perf_synopsis`: Takes hash from above plus LSPV codes and makes synopsis
+Many custom filters are used and are individually documented in the Python source code, which can be found in the `plugins/filter/filter.py` file.

 __The templates should not be changed at the operator level.__